T1anyu-zhao/embedgpt/README.md

 `sudo apt-get install libatlas-base-dev`

 `sudo apt-get install libjasper-dev`

+Starting web app:

+Install the required dependencies by running `npm install`

+Start the Express server by running `npm run serve`.

+Open the app in your browser by navigating to http://localhost:3001.

+Run server

+Install the necessary dependencies using `npm install`

+Start the server using `npm start`

+Open your web browser and go to http://localhost:3000

 ## Raspi app for face recognition
 The premise of facial recognition is to identify the resence of a face in the image or video frame which is done with Haar Cascade Algorithm.